thatgem/SentimentAnalyzer2018/README.md

 # SentimentAnalyzer2018
-Sentiment Analyzer for Twitter with GUI using Kivy..!
+Sentiment Analyzer for Twitter with GUI using QT..!
 Aiming to analyze data on Twitter and predict the sentiment using polarity with #GUI in #Kivy It categorises the tweet with polarity, negative or positive.